 In order to qualify for participation in the master River Delta Development, you should have a bachelor’s degree or equivalent qualification from a recognized university (of applied sciences) or accredited academic institution in a discipline related to that of the Master’s program.
 It is also important that you have a good command of the English language.
 For more details, please visit our website.

 If you choose the master River Delta Development:

-- You will work using the latest insights and methods in delta technology, design, and governance by participating in research programmes at the three universities of applied sciences;
+- You will work using the latest insights and methods in delta technology, design, and governance by participating in research programs at the three universities of applied sciences.

 - You will develop your personal and professional competencies through innovative research methods based on a didactically supported competency profile and will be tested and assessed for satisfactory completion by delta professionals, applied professors, researchers, and lecturers.

-The master River Delta Development is the only professional Master’s programme in this field at the HBO level in the Netherlands.
-All other water-related Master’s programmes are offered by research universities.
-A Master’s programme at the HBO level is distinguished by its practical approach, intensive collaboration with the work field (e.g. via Living Labs), and a broad perspective on the material (in this case, the river delta).
+The master River Delta Development is the only professional Master’s program in this field at the HBO level in the Netherlands.
+All other water-related Master’s programs are offered by research universities.
+A Master’s program at the HBO level is distinguished by its practical approach, intensive collaboration with the work field (e.g. via Living Labs), and a broad perspective on the material (in this case, the river delta).